saroj12/saroj12/README.md

 - 👋 Hi, I’m @saroj12
 - 👀 I’m interested in ... java coding,designing and architecting,
-- 🌱 I’m currently learning java8 features and exploring new things on openJDK version advantage and learnings
+- 🌱 I’m currently working on  java8 features and exploring new things on openJDK version advantage and learnings
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...s
+- 📫 How to reach me ...

 <!---
 saroj12/saroj12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.